syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Specifies the file extension to deny for uploading the file while initialization.
-This could be mentioned in string format.
+Only files with the specified extension will be denied for upload.
+This could be mentioned in the string format.